 - If, despite our strong advice, you do decide to travel to, or remain in, Afghanistan, ensure you have secure transport and accommodation, and appropriate personal security protection measures in place.

-- There is a heightened threat of terrorist attack and protests in the lead up to parliamentary elections scheduled for 20 October 2018, and possibly beyond.
+- There is a heightened threat of terrorist attack in the lead up to parliamentary elections in 2019, and possibly beyond.
 Attacks targeting candidates, Afghan government officials, government buildings, election-related facilities and other venues across Afghanistan, including Kabul, are highly likely as militants attempt to disrupt the elections.
 The frequency of attacks in Kabul, and across the country, has increased significantly with many killed and wounded.
 There are credible reports of imminent attacks.
 In January 2018, over 100 people were killed and over 200 injured in an attack close to a number of embassies in Kabul.
 The previous week, foreigners were specifically targeted, and killed, in an attack against the Intercontinental Hotel.
 In May 2017 at least 150 people were killed and more than 300 injured in an attack next to the semi-secure zone in Kabul.
 See Safety and security.

 - We continue to see credible reports that terrorists have plans to target venues frequented by foreigners, including diplomatic missions, airports, hotels, military facilities, government buildings and places of mass gathering such as sporting events, shopping centres, monuments and mosques.
 The Kabul International Airport and roads leading to it are often subject to attack.
 See Safety and security.

-- Serious large-scale terrorist incidents, including suicide bombings and attacks using vehicle-borne improvised explosive devices, occur regularly throughout Afghanistan.
-Terrorist attacks can occur anywhere, anytime and are particularly common in Kabul, and the southern and eastern provinces.
+- Serious large-scale terrorist incidents, including suicide bombings and attacks using vehicle-borne improvised explosive devices, occur frequently throughout Afghanistan.
+Terrorist attacks can occur anywhere, anytime and are common in Kabul.

 - Unexploded landmines and other ordnance remain a danger throughout Afghanistan.